 Time and cost

 The Nozomi, the fastest Shinkansen, costs about ¥14,370 one-way during peak season, and can get you from Tokyo Station to Kyoto Station in about 2 hours and 20 minutes.
 The Hikari, which is slightly cheaper at around ¥14,050 one way, takes a little longer at 2 hours and 40 minutes.
-The slowest Shinkansen, the Kodama, reaches Kyoto in about 3 hours and 50 minutes, and for the same price as the Hikari.
-Knock a few hundred yen off the prices if you’re traveling off-peak—that’s anytime outside spring and summer holidays, Golden Week, and the New Year period.
+The slowest Shinkansen, the Kodama, reaches Kyoto in about 3 hours and 40 minutes, and for the same price as the Hikari (unless you get the Puratto Economy Plan).

 Departure stations and seat reservations